Beverlyne-Akoth/Taxi-Fare-Prediction/README.md

 0	XGB test	0.679062	0.738643	0.707601	0.678677
 0	XGB CV	  0.673282	0.727442	0.699274	0.670652

-</br>As it can be seen, the RF model performs better and is therefore the champion model.
+</br>The RF model performs better and is therefore the champion model.
  </br>After computing feature importance, the strongest features to the model are VendorID, predicted_fare, mean_duration, and mean_distance.
 It is interesting that VendorID is the most predictive feature.
 This seems to indicate that one of the two vendors tends to attract more generous customers.
 It may be worth performing statistical tests on the different vendors to examine this further.